 A few words about pressure canning.

-First of all, you are NOT going to blow yourself up.
 Let’s put this thought to rest right now!
 My first attempt at pressure canning took place after I’d sent the girls off to school one day, just in case, things began exploding.
 I had anxious visions of geysers of boiling water, a hole in the ceiling where the lid of the canner had flown off, and third degree burns.
 Seriously: I was a nervous wreck!

 It was sort of a non-event, to be quite honest.
 There are some loud noises to get used to, it’s a bit alarming to put a stopper on the steam coming out of the little vent on top, and you have to patiently wait for the pressure to reduce at the end.

 There are only a few ways that you are likely to hurt yourself or blow up your kitchen (and even then, it’s really really unlikely, particularly with the new canners and all their requisite safety measures).